open/close all folders

-- Done at its most Badass in Heroes.
-Thompson gets the drop on Matt Parkman this way and taunt his telepathy by saying, "What am I thinking, Parkman?".
+- Done at its most badass in Heroes.
+Thompson gets the drop on Matt Parkman this way and taunts his telepathy by saying, "What am I thinking, Parkman?".
 Then Mr. Bennet gets the drop on Thompson by doing this and answers for Matt by saying "Your last thought."
 And shoots him.

 - Star Trek

-- Occurred in the Series/Star Trek The Original Series episode "A Piece of the Action" as the mob boss Krako recaptures Kirk and Spock.
+- Occurred in the Star Trek: The Original Series episode "A Piece of the Action" as the mob boss Krako recaptures Kirk and Spock.

 - Star Trek: The Next Generation

-- Another use of this trope comes in the episode "The Chase", where Cardassians are ambushed by humans and Klingons, and all three are ambushed by Romulans a moment later.
-This is subverted when the humans decide to just take the scans they came for in the first place while everyone else is making epic speeches with their guns pointed at each other.
+- In "The Chase", Cardassians are ambushed by humans and Klingons, and all three are ambushed by Romulans a moment later.
+Subverted when the humans decide to just quietly take the scans they came for in the first place while everyone else is making big speeches with their guns pointed at each other.

 - Star Trek: Deep Space Nine has a pretty good Decloak-Hello with Worf's appearance with the cavalry at the First Battle of Deep Space 9.